 2011 Training of thousands of pastors and leaders in six leadership training events held in Russia, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan.
 Attendance: 4,000 Christian leaders.

 2013-2015 Over 5 million copies of evangelistic books, St. John's Gospel, and over 100 thousand Bibles have been printed in Russia to help volunteers from local churches reach their nation with the gospel of Jesus Christ.
 Mega-City Media Saturation Campaigns have expanded to countries such as Finland, Iraq, Lebanon.

 2016 500,000 New Testaments were supplied to Russian churches to distribute to the public during the 140-year celebration of the modern translation of the Bible.
 Our first Spanish-language mega-city media saturation campaign was conducted in Paraguay, South America.

-2018 Overwhelming response to media campaign in South Sudan.
+2018 Overwhelming response to the media campaign in South Sudan.
 The distribution of 20,000 digital audio playback units during a campaign for the illiterate.

 2019 A new ministry center was built near Helsinki, Finland to accommodate our expanding ministries.
 A media saturation campaign was conducted in Dar es Salaam, Tanzania, where tens of thousands called to find the power to change.